 Bonnie Harris Embraces Unstoppable Igniting the Power of Self-Belief in Women's Lives

-Author Bonnie Harris shares her transformative journey of starting over in her 50s and finding remarkable success.UNITED STATES, July 14, 2023/EINPresswire.com/ -- 'The Queenie Effect Publishing' proudly presents 'Unstoppable Volume 2: 25 Inspirational Stories From Women In Business Who Overcame Adversity To Create A Powerful Legacy,' an empowering anthology that brings together the stories of 25 exceptional women who have proven themselves life changing examples of what is possible when belief meets hard work.
+Author Bonnie Harris shares her transformative journey of starting over in her 50s and finding remarkable success.UNITED STATES, July 15, 2023/EINPresswire.com/ -- 'The Queenie Effect Publishing' proudly presents 'Unstoppable!: 25 Inspirational Stories From Women In Business Who Overcame Adversity To Create A Powerful Legacy', an empowering anthology that brings together the stories of 25 exceptional women who have proven themselves life changing examples of what is possible when belief meets hard work.
 Among these remarkable authors is Bonnie Harris, whose courageous journey of starting over in her 50s and battling cancer motivates readers to embrace change, unlock their potential, and live life to the fullest.

-'Unstoppable Volume 2' has made an indelible mark in the literary world, achieving Best Seller status within the first hour of publication.
-Topping charts in 20 categories across four countries, this captivating anthology has propelled Bonnie Harris and 24 other extraordinary women to officially become Best-Selling authors.
+'Unstoppable!' has made an indelible mark in the literary world, achieving Best Seller status within the first 4 hours of publication.
+Topping charts in 28 categories across four countries, this captivating anthology has propelled Bonnie Harris and 24 other extraordinary women to officially become Best-Selling authors.

 During this transformative period, Bonnie faced an even greater challenge – a battle with liver cancer.
 Juggling the responsibilities of raising her young boys and running a traditional business, Bonnie's unwavering determination and unbreakable spirit allowed her to persevere.
 Emerging victorious against cancer, she continued to thrive personally and professionally.